-When you see someone displaying a Duchenne smile, you naturally feel positive emotions for the person smiling.
-The smile is distinctive, with the mouth turning up (the zygomatic major muscle), the cheeks lifting and the eye sockets crinkling to create crow's feet (the orbicularis oculi).
+When you see someone displaying a Duchenne smile, likely, you’ll naturally feel positive emotions for the person smiling.
+The smile is distinctive and reveals each Duchenne marker in the region involved, the mouth turning up, the cheeks lifting, and the eye sockets crinkling to create “crow's feet.”

 Guillaume Duchenne had an unusual way of conducting research.
-Using patients at a mental hospital as subjects, Duchenne produced various expressions by stimulating facial muscles with electrical current.
-The procedure was said to be extremely painful.
-In fact, Duchenne sometimes used the severed head of criminals who had died by capital punishment to relieve the people with a mental health condition of the task.
+Using people at a psychological hospital as subjects, Duchenne produced various expressions by stimulating facial muscles with an electrical current.
+The procedure was said to be extremely painful, so his later methods were often macabre, involving severed heads from cadavers.

-During the same historical period when Duchenne did his work, Charles Darwin studied facial expressions and their role in the survival and evolution of the human species.
-In 1872, Darwin published a book called, 'Expression of the Emotions in Man and Animals,’ which dealt with the types of expressions we use, what they look like, and what purposes they serve for communication and cohesiveness of groups.
+During the same historical period when Duchenne did his work, Charles Darwin studied facial expressions and their role in the survival and evolution of humans.
+In 1872, Darwin published a book called, 'Expression of the Emotions in Man and Animals,’ which delved into the types of expressions we use, what they look like, and what purposes they serve in the communication and cohesiveness of groups.

 Diagrams within this book show the muscles responsible for making our facial expressions.
 Darwin goes on to discuss his interpretations of expressions like the smile of joy, which roughly correlates to the Duchenne smile.
 In fact, within this text, Darwin mentions Duchenne and gives him credit for successfully explaining how those muscles create that distinct smile.

 A lingering problem with Landis' study is that he failed to recognize the subtleties of how different facial expressions can show very different emotions.
-He didn't recognize the Duchenne smile and said that smiles were common in any situation.
+He didn't recognize the Duchenne smile and said that smiles—genuine or fake—were common in any situation.
 He saw no relation between the smile and a sense of enjoyment or satisfaction.

 However, Landis did accomplish something positive and meaningful with his work.
-That is, he asked a question that would be the subject of study for the next 90+ years: Do emotions cause expressions, or is it the other way around?
+That is, he asked a question that would be the subject of study for the next 90-plus years: Do emotions cause expressions, is it the other way around, or both?

 Ekman And Friesen